tombewley/tombewley.github.io/_posts/2020-02-09-weekly-readings-17.md

   - weekly-readings
 ---

-Using $Q$ for imitation; differentiable decision trees and their application to RL;
+Using $Q$ for imitation; differentiable decision trees and their application to RL; interactive explanations with Glass-Box.

 ## 📝 Papers